A Broader Set of Risk Factors:

 Working conditions, supply chain transparency, and labour rights are increasingly being mentioned in the same breath as corruption, bribery and political exposure when it comes to risks faced by investors in the Middle East and North Africa (MENA).
 Organisations ranging from private equity firms to multinationals are tenaciously interrogating Environmental, Social, and Governance (ESG) factors – especially Social – as part of their decision-making processes.
 Incorporating these priorities into commercial strategies is becoming a must for companies serious about building long-term business resilience, bolstering their reputations both in the region and internationally, and reducing their risk exposure.

 The concept of social factors in ESG is fluid and continuingly developing to encapsulate a wide and evolving set of risks.
 Its scope is adapting in response to a changed business world in which stakeholders, governments, regulators, and even the public are demanding a greater say in shaping how companies “think” and ultimately how they are run.
-For S-RM’s MENA team, scrutiny and expectations are on the rise, with stakeholder capitalism and the social criteria of ESG transforming into key trends to watch out for in 2021.
+For S-RM’s MENA team, scrutiny and expectations are on the rise, with stakeholder capitalism and the social criteria of ESG transforming into key trends to watch out for.

 In the MENA region, organisations are asking us to get under the skin of social issues such as supply chain transparency and labour relations in their efforts to mitigate risk and gain robust intelligence.
 For the latter, this has ranged from strikes and labour protests to relationships between the workforce, trade unions, and customers.
 More broadly, issues viewed under this umbrella can comprise workplace discrimination and sexual harassment – two areas under particular scrutiny in response to the global movements Black Lives Matter and Me Too – as well as freedom of speech, ethical codes of conduct, and safety standards.
 Added to this are issues such as modern day slavery, low pay and corporate malpractice.
-Meanwhile, in the context of COVID-19, private equity firms are finding themselves under pressure to determine whether existing partnerships or prospective targets are responding ethically in their use of government payments and their approach to carrying out redundancies, with the message being that employers need to raise the bar in interacting compassionately with their workforce.
+Meanwhile, in the context of COVID-19, private equity firms have found themselves under pressure to determine whether existing partnerships or prospective targets are responding ethically in their use of government payments and their approach to carrying out redundancies, with the message being that employers need to raise the bar in interacting compassionately with their workforce.

 If an investor fails to take these risks seriously the consequences can be severe and far reaching for a variety of stakeholders.
 The company’s share price and revenue may plummet, and its board directors may be drawn into protracted and expensive legal proceedings or face regulatory fines.
 Their reputations, say through turning a blind eye to labour exploitation, may be unsalvageable in the eyes of the public and their shareholders.
 A widely cited example in MENA is the construction sector in the Gulf which has long been plagued with allegations of modern slavery, especially through its exploitation of migrant workers from South Asia.
 The sector has been characterised by extremely low or unpaid salaries, substandard working and living conditions, and heavily restricted freedom of movement – facilitated by the confiscations of workers’ passports by employers.
 In short, practices on the ground have been slow to respond to reform in local laws and the evolution of international labour standards, a phenomenon responsible investors need to probe thoroughly.